cfromknecht/lightning-rfc/04-onion-routing.md

-Note that `amt_to_forward` is the amount for this HTLC only: a `total_msat` field containing a greater value is a promise by the ultimate sender that the rest of the payment will follow in succeeding HTLCs; we call these outstanding HTLCs which have the same preimage, an "HTLC set".
+Note that `amt_to_forward` is the amount for this HTLC only: a `total_msat` field containing a greater value is a promise by the ultimate sender that the rest of the payment will follow in succeeding HTLCs; we call these outstanding HTLCs which have the same `payment_secret`, an "HTLC set".

 #### Requirements